 Social and Emotional Development

-They might be a bit shy, but this will all pass — especially now that you can now enlist them in preschool-like activities, like storytelling classes or a kid’s gyms.
-As they become more socialised, they can find more opportunities to come out of their shell.
+He might be a bit shy, but this will all pass — especially now that you can now enlist him in preschool-like activities, such as storytelling classes or a kid’s gyms.
+As he becomes more social, he can find more opportunities to come out of his shell.

-The important thing is to give them space and guidance.
+The important thing is to give him space and guidance.

-Don’t worry if they experience fears at night.
-Soothe them by hearing them out without invalidating their feelings.
+Don’t worry if he experiences fears at night.
+Soothe him by hearing him out without invalidating his feelings.

 At this age, they’re likely to be more creative, confident, and chatty.
 This includes lying.
 Though they might fib or tell white lies, it’s more because of animated thinking and not an intentional omission.

-As they near their third birthday, their vocabulary is constantly improving.
-They’re also increasingly curious.
-Humour them and engage them in conversation.
-This will not only stimulate their communication skills, but their ability to reason as well.
+As your child nears his third birthday, his vocabulary is constantly improving.
+He’s also increasingly curious.
+Humour him and engage him in conversation.
+This will not only stimulate his communication skills, but his ability to reason as well.